BorisKozo/jsHash/README.md

 * **HashTable([options])** - Creates a new instance of the HashTable object.
 An optional _options_ argument can be provided (see above).

 * **add(key, value, [overwriteIfExists])** - Adds the given key-value pair to the HashTable. _overwriteIfExists_ is an optional argument that is used when the given key already exists in the HashTable.
 If _overwriteIfExists_ is truthy then the given key-value pair will overwrite the existing key-value pair, otherwise the given key-value pair will not be added to the HashTable.
+Returns true if the HashTable was modified and false otherwise.

+* **addRange(keys, values, [overwriteIfExists])** - Adds the given keys and values as key-value pairs to the HashTable.
+If the length of the two arguments is different, the minimum length is used.
+_overwriteIfExists_ is an optional argument that is used when the given key already exists in the HashTable.
+If _overwriteIfExists_ is truthy then the given key-value pair will overwrite the existing key-value pair, otherwise the given key-value pair will not be added to the HashTable.
+Returns the number of key-value pairs that were added to the HashTable.

+* **addRange(keyValuePairs, [overwriteIfExists])** - Adds the given key-value pairs to the HashTable (each object in the given collection must contain a _key_ and a _value_ property).
+_overwriteIfExists_ is an optional argument that is used when the given key already exists in the HashTable.
+If _overwriteIfExists_ is truthy then the given key-value pair will overwrite the existing key-value pair, otherwise the given key-value pair will not be added to the HashTable.
+Returns the number of key-value pairs that were added to the HashTable.

 * **get(key)** - Returns the key-value pair associated with the given key.
 If there is no key-value pair associated with the given key, null is returned.
 The returned object is ```{key:key, value:value}```.
 (Note that a pair is returned because the key in the HashTable may differ from the provided key.)